xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (gil)    LOROptimised output nows skips frames when not keeping up.
+Prevents blue screen crash when turning off output to lights.
-   -- bug (gil)    Fix LOROptimized output to work in Test dialog.
+   -- bug (gil)    Fix LOROptimised output to work in Test dialog.
 Fixes #1262.
    -- bug (dkulp)  Fix issues if rgbeffects.xml does not contain ALL the colors we need to things get mapped to black -- bug (dkulp)  When clicking/modifying a single effect, the restricted node range was not being used correctly
                    (all channels above the max node in the model were not considered restricted)